Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 - It can serve as a way to learn more about a credit card without committing to it.
 The credit card company must disclose a card’s rates and terms when attempting to prequalify, allowing you to comparison shop.

-- It takes money for the card companies to check credit, money they will save if they deny preapproval to unqualified consumers.
+- It takes money for the card companies to check credit, money they will save if they deny a preapproval to unqualified consumers.
 This arrangement leaves more cash for the issuers to improve their cards, which generally benefits consumers.

 Can You Get Denied After Preapproval?